About the Author

 That did it for Obrey, who continued to play sports, but eventually turned his sole efforts to writing.
 As he said for years, “Writing was all I could do in school – and I couldn’t even do it that well.
 I had a lot to learn.”

+Jeff Lane was a huge part of it.
 By 2024, Obrey was still showing up in print.

 During his Redlands days, Obrey began to notice a developing trend.
 People had left that city to participate in a much higher level of sports.
 To wit: